dkranch/www/lifelistSteve.md

 - Visit the Great Wall of China in person
 - Visit Egypt
 - Visit Alaska
+- Visit Belize
+- Pet an elephant - Not sure why, but this somewhat falls under travel

+### Food

+I like food and to cook, and these are things I'd like to do.

+- Pizza in Naples
+- Pizza in Tokyo
+- Tacos in Tulum
+- Make a good tortilla - so far, none have been very good
+- Make mole

+### Misc
 - Write a fictional novel
 - Work for a charity full-time
 - Teach school for a year
 - Start a scholarship fund
+- Avoid wearing a tie - Last known date, 2/12/2018
+- Have lunch with Roger Staubach - He was a hero of mine when I was growing up.
+Since I have been disappointed in meeting some people (that were famous) in my life, I am not sure about this one, but I think I would like to meet him.

+### Craftsmanship
 - Rebuild a car engine
 - Ride a motorcycle or bicycle across the United States
 - Build a house from scratch - not by myself, but buy land and have a house built or build it myself.
+- Paint a picture
+- Perform a major repair or renovation on my house with only my family.
+- Write a software application that someone else uses.
+For free or for profit.
+- Build a cabinet we use
+- Grow a tree
+- Make a signpost
+### Possessions

+I worry less about things as I age, but still a few from my younger years.
+Can't quite decide what to do here.

 - Own a hot tub
 - Own a swimming pool - the short ones for indoor use  count.

+### Physical
 - Climb as far as I can up Mt Everest in two weeks.
 - Climb as far as I can up Mt Fuji.
 - Climb as far as I can up Maccu Piccu - My wife got me interested in this one.
 - Ski in Japan
-- Avoid wearing a tie - Last known date, 2/12/2017
-- Paint a picture
-- Perform a major repair or renovation on my house with only my family.
-- Write a software application that someone else uses.
-For free or for profit.
 - Attend a fantasy baseball camp and play for a week.
-- Have lunch with Roger Staubach - He was a hero of mine when I was growing up.
-Since I have been disappointed in meeting some people (that were famous) in my life, I am not sure about this one, but I think I would like to meet him.

 ## The Completed List
 - Fall in love and get married (May 23, 1998) - I have a lovely wife whom I love more today than the day we married.